 The pinnacle of motor racing in Australia is the V8 Supercars, and this year’s competition promises to be one of the best yet, with the return of your favourite drivers, teams and vehicles.

-Round four of the 2018 V8 Supercars Championship heads to Phillip Island in Victoria for the WD-40 Phillip Island 500 Supersprint.
-The events begin on Friday the 20th of April with a pair of practices, and concludes on Sunday the 22nd of April with a 250km race.
-The location is regarded by many as the fastest circuit on the V8 Calendar given the quick and flowing nature of the track, where vehicles can reach a speed of 280km/h, with average speeds in the 170km/h range.
+Round four of the 2019 V8 Supercars Championship heads to Phillip Island in Victoria for the WD-40 Phillip Island SuperSprint.
+The event begins on Friday the 12th of April with a pair of practices, and concludes on Sunday the 14th of April with a 200km race.
+The location is regarded by many as the fastest circuit on the V8 Calendar given the quick and flowing nature of the track, where vehicles can reach a speed of 280km/h with average speeds in the 170km/h range.

 Phillip Island Grand Prix Circuit, Victoria